christophhagen/BinaryCodable/BinaryFormat.md

 ## Stream encoding

-The encoding for data streams is only differs from standard encoding in two key aspects.
+The encoding for data streams only differs from standard encoding in two key aspects.

 ### Added length information